masak/bel/README.md

   between threads.
 The concurrency is "co-operative", which means that any thread could block the others forever by never releasing the lock.

-* **Reader**; there's a reader written in Perl already.
-It hard-codes the syntactic forms it recognizes; these should in fact be extensible.

 * **Backquotes** (or "quasiquoting"); there's a backquote expander written in Perl already.
 It runs earlier than it should.
 (It runs right after reading, before evaluation.
 It should run as a normal macro, and then be evaluated.
 There must be